tethysplatform/tethys/docs/tutorials/secure_map_services.rst

 ================
 Now, you'll be setting up your first SecureMapService that you'll be using as a basemap.
 You'll want to make sure you have created your GEGD account and have your API key ready.

-First, open your ``app.py`` file and first add the following import to the top of your file:
+First, open your ``app.py`` file and add the following import to the top of your file:

 .. code-block:: python